HES-XPLAIN/dimlpfidex/doc.md

 - Lists must be inbetween ""
 - booleans in uppurcase or inbetween "" ?
 Verify

-### paramètres FidexGloRules :
-train_file : données avec lesquelles tu as entrainé ton modèle

-### Explain every statistics

 ### Datafiles format
-Categorisation of attributes (ex : Smoker/No_Smoker)
+Categorisation of attributes (ex : Smoker/No_Smoker) -> where to include this?
+It's data preprocessing...

 ### CNN
 Tell how to add a new model (add in argument model choices and add the model in the code, if not 2D (1D, 3D, etc. change pair_type of original_input_size and model_input_size to a list_type to accept more or less than 2 values))
 Indiquer qu'il est important de diminuer la taille des images au préalable...

-### Parler de :
+### Normalization
-- Expliquer les différentes stats de tous les algos
-- Topo sur la normalisation (importance, quand l'utiliser et quand ne pas...)
+- Topo sur la normalisation (importance, quand l'utiliser et quand ne pas...) -> où en parler ?
+Dans le fichier normalization c'est suffisant ?
+Pas sûr...

-- Algo de Guido pour la génération de règles
+### Import
+Import des algos (from dimlpfidex.dimlp import dimlpBT etc. -> l'indiquer à un autre endroit que dans usage example?)